Pjchardt/buskAR/README.md

 ## Project
 buskAR is part of my ongoing project around AR.
 The main website is at <a href="https://oeoe.club">oeoe.club</a>.

-buskAR is nuilt around the idea of a new form of performance using AR.
-The core idea involves networking to sync data between data, then allowing the sync to drive experiences congtrolled by one or a group of people.
+buskAR is one exploration into the idea of new forms of performance using AR.
+The core idea involves networking to sync data between devices, then allowing the sync to drive experiences congtrolled by one person or a group of people.
 The project is open source under the MIT license so folks interested in networked AR have a starting point.

 I do need to clean up the code, as well as implement some more features.
 Let me know if you have any questions or feedback!